Interested in becoming a tutor for Kaplan Tutoring Services?

-Joseph Madour, a pre-med student at Brown University, is currently working on his Bachelor of Science degree with a major concentration in Neuroscience.
-Throughout his coursework in such classes as Neuroscience, Neurobiology, Organic Chemistry, Healthcare in the U.S., Advanced Spanish, and others, Mr. Madour has maintained a GPA of 4.0.
+Joseph Madour, a medical student at Brown University, received his Bachelor of Science degree from Brown University with a major concentration in Neuroscience.
+Throughout his coursework in such classes as Neuroscience, Neurobiology, Organic Chemistry, Healthcare in the U.S., Advanced Spanish, and others, Mr. Madour maintained a GPA of 4.0.
+When he applied to Brown U. for his undergraduate degree, he was accepted into the program whereby he automatically moved to its medical school after his undergraduate graduation.

 During his high school years, he received numerous awards, including Rhode Island Foreign Language Student of the Year, Jae S. Lim Foundation Scholarship for Excellence in Science, Seal of Biliteracy in Spanish and Arabic, and two-time gold medalist on the National Spanish Exam and the Science Olympiad State Competition.

 Fluent in English, Arabic, and Spanish, Mr. Madour has also demonstrated his prowess on standardized tests by attaining an SAT score of 1510 (760 English and 750 Math) and an ACT score of 32.
 He received a score of 4 or 5 on all of his AP exams, and on his SAT Subject Tests in Chemistry and Biology (E), he received scores of 800 and 720, respectively.
 He has been a private tutor for many years, tutoring students of all ages.
 He is available to tutor all levels of math, chemistry, statistics, Spanish, Arabic, and the SAT and ACT.

 During his years in high school, he was a co-founder and mentor of the Science Olympiad, Captain of the Math Team, and president of the Melkite Youth Group, which performed various service projects.
 He also completed the 45-hour volunteering program at the Landmark Medical Center.
 In his spare time, he enjoys reading, playing tennis, and studying geography and linguistics.